-- Our sales grew from \$6.6 billion in 2000 to \$18 billion in 2011. - From 2000 through 2011, our shareholders enjoyed a total return of 826%.
-We had two stock splits, four dividend increases and repurchased \$1.5 billion worth of our stock. - We were among the first to meet the Environmental Protection Agency's rigorous diesel emission standards in 2002, 2007 and 2010, establishing technology and environmental leadership that are the hallmarks of our global products today.
+- Our sales grew from \$6.6 billion in 2000 to \$18 billion in 2011. - From 2000 through 2011, our shareholders enjoyed a total return of over 800 percent.
+We had two stock splits, five dividend increases and repurchased \$1.5 billion worth of our stock. - We were among the first to meet the Environmental Protection Agency's rigorous diesel emission standards in 2002, 2007 and 2010, establishing technology and environmental leadership that are the hallmarks of our global products today.